shedwyn/bias-tracker/general_notes/Proposal_formal.md

 **Pick the minimum feature set for your product to work.**

 * 1. allUser page - login screen
-* 2. Directional screen?
-Mainly for adminUser to choose to log an incident as partUser or go on to the adminUser page.
+* 2. Home/Menu page
-* 3. partUser page 1 - fields for details about incident.
+* 3. Add an incident page
-    * actions available - enter data, submit;
+* 4. Edit an incident page
-* 4. adminUser page 1 - Directory.
-Choose to see statistics for
+* 5. Add/Edit a Subject and/or Author
-    * see incident type ratios for past month overall for individual logging incidents (graphical)
+* 6. Show statistics page (type of stats chosen from Directional page)
-    * see incident type ratios for specific iSubject (graphical)
+    * incident type ratios for Author
-    * generate graph showing numbers of incident type sub descriptors (color code neg blue and pos orange) for individual logging incidents
+    * incident type ratios for Subject
-    * generate graph showing numbers of incident type sub descriptors for specific iSubject
+    * generate graph showing numbers of incident type sub descriptors (color code neg blue and pos orange) for Author
-    * allow edits to incidents (include follow)
+    * generate graph showing numbers of incident type sub descriptors for Subject

 ## Data Model